waqaskhan137/FinesseEvent/README.md

 # XMPPEvent
-A Smiple client for xmpp subscription
+A Simple client for xmpp subscription
 * Multi threaded users
-* output of each thread in seprate file
+* output of each thread in separate file
 * Configurable variables
+* Prettified XML